 - Review the latest Release Notes and the release notes for any intermediate versions between the current version of your instance and the version you are targeting to learn about issues and enhancements in those releases.

-Check the most recent Controller System Requirements and Troubleshoot Controller Issues to determine whether you need to change your performance profile and increase your hardware resources if necessary.
+Check the most recent Controller System Requirements and Troubleshoot Controller Issues to review your Controller's current workload and determine whether you need to change your performance profile and increase your hardware resources, if necessary.